oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/general/website-upload-settings.rst

    .. image:: /user/img/system/websites/web_configuration/upload_settings_websites.png
       :alt: File names section on website level

-   .. hint:: The **File Names** setting is available since v4.2.11. and can be configured :ref:`globally <admin-configuration-upload-settings>`, :ref:`per organization <configuration-guide--system-configuration--general-setup-sysconfig--upload-settings-organization>` and per website.
+   .. hint:: The **File Names** setting is available starting from v4.2.11. and can be configured :ref:`globally <admin-configuration-upload-settings>`, :ref:`per organization <configuration-guide--system-configuration--general-setup-sysconfig--upload-settings-organization>` and per website.

    **Enable Original File Names** --- When enabled, the original file name is appended to the system-generated hash value.
 All non-alphanumeric characters (e.g., ":", ")", ",", "~") are replaced with "-" (dash).